Guangji Temple

 How to get the Guangji Temple

 Take Subway Line 4 and get off at Xisi Station.
-Get out from Exit A and walk to the south for three minutes.
+Get out from Exit A and walk to the south to find the south gate.

 Beijing Bus / Subway Search